cloud-robot/cloud-robot.github.io/_posts/2021-11-17-pix4-xmaxx-hw.markdown

 ![](/img/in-post/xmaxx-pm07.jpg)

-The PM07 board to connect battery wiring is like this.
-The connector is trx male connector
+The wiring that connects the PM07 board to the battery is as follows.
+The connector shown in the image is a trx male connector.

 ![](/img/in-post/xmaxx-battery.jpg)

-after completion the xmaxx is like this
+The X-Maxx setup after completion:

 ![](/img/in-post/xmaxx-complete.jpg)

-### 5. Wiring Xavier power
+### 5. Wiring the Xavier

-The battery for Xavier is Krionia 25000mAH battery which can output 19V voltage.
+The battery used for the Xavier is a Krionia 25000mAH battery which can output a voltage of 19V.
-The power cable connect the output of battery directly to Xavier.
+A power cable connects the electrical output of the battery directly to the Xavier.

-### 6. Wiring ECS and Steering cable
+### 6. Wiring the ECS and steering cables

-The xmaxx ESC and steering cables can be found by open the carrier box.
+The X-Maxx's ESC and steering cables can be found inside the carrier box.

 ![](/img/in-post/xmaxx-esc-cable.jpg)

-The left side cable is the ESC and right side cable is the steering cable.
-We unplug these two cables from receiver and will connect them to PM07 GPIO pin 1 and 3.
+The cable on the left is the ESC and the cable on the right is the steering cable.
+These two cables are rerouted from the receiver to GPIO pins 1 and 3 on the PM07.

-### 7. Xavier connect to pix4
+### 7. Connecting the Xavier to the PIXHAWK 4

-In order to make Xavier connect with PIX4 the UART is needed.
-From pix4 normally telem2 is used for this purpose.
-A  cable is needed to be created for this purpose.
+In order connect the  Xavier with the PIXHAWK4, a UART is needed.
+A telem2 is typically used for this purpose.
+Therefore, an additional cable is used.

- From Xavier side the ports are:
+On the Xavier, the ports are as follows:

 Jetson Xavier GPIO Pin 6 (GND) → Cable GND (Black Wire) Jetson Xavier GPIO Pin 8 (UART1_TX) → Cable RXD (White Wire)